 Other possible names for the series were "Gwen Dibley's Flying Circus", "Owl-Stretching Time" (which was used as the name for one episode), "Bun, Whackett, Buzzard, Stubble and Boot", "A Toad Elevating Moment", "Sex and Violence", "A Horse, a Bucket and a Spoon".
 One early working title for the series was simply, "It's..."

-The Monty Pythons were inspired by Spike Milligan and The Goon Show more than anything else.
-But they wanted their humour to be impossible to categorise, so the term Pythonesque was coined to describe it.
-Terry Jones jokingly said that the fact they had inspired a new word in the dictionary shows how miserably they had failed.
+The Pythons were inspired by Spike Milligan and The Goon Show more than anything else, but they wanted their humour to be impossible to categorise, so the term Pythonesque was coined to describe it.
+Terry Jones jokingly said that the fact they'd inspired a new word in the dictionary shows how miserably they had failed.

 DVD EASTER EGG: On the region 1 DVD box set (produced by A&E), each disc's main menu is a cartoon policeman who opens his coat to show a female body, which is then (mostly) hidden by the episode selection menu.
 If you sit at this menu without making a selection, about every 30-40 seconds, the policeman's eyes move.